-- For every € 20 spent, at least 1 person will have sustainable access to modern energy technologies and services.
-(With the current budget, this amounts to 10 million people for the second phase of Endev (2009 2018) and 15 million people overall (i.e. for the period 2005 2018). - To connect 15.000 institutions and 25.000 entrepreneurs to modern energy services - The health burden of smoke and soot in kitchens is reduced by at least 50% for 3,000,000 people, among them 2,000,000 women and children. - Promoted technologies and services comply with international or EnDev standards. - Enterprises in EnDev partner countries increase their turnover related to energy technologies promoted by the programme by 10% annually on average, excluding turnover financed by the EnDev program itself. - The promoted technologies are on average at least 50% more climate friendly with respect to their utility value than baseline technologies (e.g. emission per lumen, emissions per meal prepared, etc.).
+Mission To extend sustainable access to modern energy services to poor households, social institutions and small and medium-size enterprises in rural areas of developing countries.
+Objectives For every € 20 spent, at least 1 person will have sustainable access to modern energy technologies and services.
+(With the current budget, this amounts to 10 million people for the second phase of Endev (2009 - 2018) and 15 million people overall (i.e. for the period 2005 - 2018).
+To connect 15.000 institutions and 25.000 entrepreneurs to modern energy services The health burden of smoke and soot in kitchens is reduced by at least 50% for 3,000,000 people, among them 2,000,000 women and children.
+Promoted technologies and services comply with international or EnDev standards.
+Enterprises in EnDev partner countries increase their turnover related to energy technologies promoted by the programme by 10% annually on average, excluding turnover financed by the EnDev program itself.
+The promoted technologies are on average at least 50% more climate friendly with respect to their utility value than baseline technologies (e.g. emission per lumen, emissions per meal prepared, etc.).
+Strategy A bottom-up approach: (i) identifying energy needs through baseline studies, market analysis and dialogues with local stakeholders; and (ii) supporting activities of practitioners, energy services providers or off-takers on the ground.
+A country-by-country approach: each country has the possibility to select its own intervention area.
+Management for Development Results: interventions start small and are only continued and expanded if and when successful.
+Country projects are subject to performance criteria and a comprehensive monitoring process.
+Work with on-the-ground implementing agencies, which can be either local government, nongovernmental or civil society organizations (amongst others Maeve in Malawi) or international development organizations (now: SNV, Hivos, and Ades).
+Promote the development of sustainable markets for modern energy services.
+Promote the productive use of energy by local business.
+Type of energy services promoted National grid extension Establishment of mini-grids (powered by micro hydro, solar or wind plants) Solar home systems Solar lanterns Improved cook stoves (ICS) Biogas, biomass and agro fuels

-Strategy

-- A bottom-up approach: (i) identifying energy needs through baseline studies, market analysis and dialogues with local stakeholders; and (ii) supporting activities of practitioners, energy services providers or off-takers on the ground. - A country-by-country approach: each country has the possibility to select its own intervention area. - Management for Development Results: interventions start small and are only continued and expanded if and when successful.
-Country projects are subject to performance criteria and a comprehensive monitoring process. - Work with on-the-ground implementing agencies, which can be either local government, nongovernmental or civil society organizations (amongst others Maeve in Malawi) or international development organizations (now: SNV, Hivos, and Ades). - Promote the development of sustainable markets for modern energy services - Promote the productive use of energy by local business.

-Type of energy services promoted

-- National grid extension

-- Establishment of mini-grids (powered by micro hydro, solar or wind plants)

-- Solar home systems

-- Solar lanterns

-- Improved cook stoves (ICS)

-- Biogas, biomass and agro fuels

-Funding

-The table below shows the funding of the second phase of the EnDev program running from 2009-2018 (as of December 2013).
+running from 2009-2018 (as of December 2013).

-10111 1 200

 Donor Contribution

 Germany (BMZ) € 40 million

 Netherlands (DGIS) € 72 million

 Norway (MFA) € 23,24 million

 Australia (DFAT) € 15,84 million

 United Kingdom (DFID) € 37,16 million

 Switzerland (DEZA) € 7,5 million

 European Commission € 4,36 million

 Irish Aid €1,74 million

 Source: Änderungsangebot mit Kombifinanzierung Energising Development (4 January 2013 and 19 December 2013)

-Governance structure

-The EnDev program is governed by a Governing Board of which representatives of Germany, the Netherlands, Norway, Australia, the United Kingdom and Switzerland are member.
+vernance ucture The EnDev program is governed by a Governing Board of which representatives of Germany, the Netherlands, Norway, Australia, the United Kingdom and Switzerland are member.
 The Governing Board addresses overall strategy and governance issues and approves (up-scaling proposals for) country projects.
 The Governing Board meets twice a year.
 The secretariat of the Governing Board is formed by the EnDev management team in Eschborn.

-Organization and management

-The EnDev program is executed by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH through a dedicated project organization.
-A core management team is located in GIZ's headquarters in Eschborn, Germany.
-This management team comprises staff from GIZ and the Netherlands' Enterprise Agency (or the Rijksdienst voor Ondernemend Nederland, RVO) of the Dutch Ministry of Economic Affairs.
-Operational teams of varying size (between 3 and 85 (local) staff members) are positioned in the countries of operation.
-In addition, EnDev has commissioned the Dutch development organizations SNV and Hivos to conduct country projects (amongst others in Indonesia, Vietnam and Cambodia).
+ganization I nagement Zusammenarbeit (GIZ) GmbH through a dedicated project organization.
+A core

 The core team in Eschborn contains the following functions:

-- General management

-- Finance and contract management

-- Monitoring and Evaluation

-- Process, quality and knowledge management

-- External relations

-- PR and event management

-- Technological knowhow (grid extension, solar technologies, hydro and wind power, cook stoves, biogas, biomass and agro fuels.

-- Cross-cutting themes: productive use and gender
+General management Finance and contract management Monitoring and Evaluation Process, quality and knowledge management External relations PR and event management Technological knowhow (grid extension, solar technologies, hydro and wind power, cook stoves, biogas, biomass and agro fuels.
+Cross-cutting themes: productive use and gender Country backstopping Trouble shooter and workload remover

-- Country backstopping

-- Trouble shooter and workload remover

 Country team consists generally of:

-Program manager
+- Program manager

-- Technical experts

-- Market development experts

-- Regional managers

-- Support staff (administrative, transport and security)

-Instruments

-The EnDev team has the following generic instruments available for its interventions:

-- Finance (i.e. grants, results-based financing, etc.) - Technical assistance (i.e. capacity building, training, policy development) - Introducing new technologies - Quality control and contributing to standard setting - Awareness raising campaigns - Moderation

-Project selection criteria